 The zero-overhead interrupt support is simple, adds only about 100 bytes to your overall code, and can be nested—ie, you can allow a higher-priority interrupt to interrupt the servicing of a lower-priority one—as many interrupt levels deep as you wish.
 No additional stacks are required.
 It's another natural for Forth.
 As usual for interrupts, some assembly is required to get the system going, but very little.

 I call it "zero-overhead" interrupt response because when an interrupt occurs, the Forth system moves right into the interrupt-service routine (ISR) just as if it were part of the normal code.
-Here's the summary: it is as if a new word was suddenly inserted into the executing code— a word whose stack effect is ( -- ).
+Simply put, it is as if a new word was suddenly inserted into the executing code—a word whose stack effect is ( -- ).

 To illustrate, suppose we had an interrupt service routine (word) which, for the sake of simplicity, only consisted of: